Lawyers for Literacy

 Children "do better academically when they read more . . . and have greater access to books and other reading materials in their environment." --National Center for Education Studies.

-- Tuesday the 15th at Rampello Magnet School, Tampa noon-1pm
+– New Tutor orientation, Rampello Magnet School, Tampa Noon-1

-Assisted by volunteer lawyers, judges, and other professionals in our community, Lawyers for Literacy has helped nearly 200 struggling third-grade readers pass the FCAT (Florida Standards Assessment Test) and build a foundation for future success since 2003.
-We strive to achieve this goal in two ways:
+900 struggling third-graders pass the reading portion of the FSA (Florida Standards Assessments) exam and build a foundation for future success We strive to achieve this goal in two ways:

 offering private tutoring in vocabulary and reading; and